-We hereby consent to (i) the inclusion of our opinion letter, dated May 15, 2016, to the Board of Directors of Memorial Resource Development Corp. (the "Company"), as an Annex to the proxy statement that forms a part of the Registration Statement on Form S-4 of the Company, as filed by the Company on June 13, 2016 (the "Registration Statement"), relating to the proposed acquisition of the Company by Range Resources Corporation and (ii) the references in the Registration Statement to such opinion and our firm in the Registration Statement under the headings "Summary-Opinions of Memorial's Financial Advisors-Opinion of Barclays Capital Inc.," "The Merger-Background of the Merger," "The Merger-Memorial's Reasons for the Merger; Recommendation of the Memorial Board of Directors", "The Merger-Opinions of Memorial's Financial Advisors-Opinion of Barclays Capital Inc." and "The Merger-Certain Prospective Unaudited Financial and Operating Information of Range and Memorial."
+We hereby consent to (i) the inclusion of our opinion letter, dated May 15, 2016, to the Board of Directors of Memorial Resource Development Corp. (the "Company"), as an Annex to the proxy statement that forms a part of the Amendment No. 1 to Registration Statement on Form S-4 of the Company, as filed by the Company on July 14, 2016 (the "Registration Statement"), relating to the proposed acquisition of the Company by Range Resources Corporation and (ii) the references in the Registration Statement to such opinion and our firm in the Registration Statement under the headings "Summary - Opinion of Memorial's Financial Advisors - Opinion of Barclays Capital Inc.," "The Merger - Background of the Merger", "The Merger - Memorial's Reasons for the Merger; Recommendation of the Memorial Board of Directors", "The Merger - Opinion of Memorial's Financial Advisors - Opinion of Barclays Capital Inc.," and "The Merger - Certain Prospective Unaudited Financial and Operating Information of Range and Memorial."